 RoSPA (Royal Society for the Prevention of Accidents) have a dedicated water safety section and you can engage their consultants to carry out water safety audits which include reports with advice on risk assessments and operating procedures.

 The National Water Safety Forum (NWSF) is a useful source of information for operators and includes resources and good practice.

 Staff are the greatest asset of any organisations and statistics tell us that one in four people will suffer from a mental health concern in any given year, so it’s an important issue for employers and individuals.

 All of us have mental health in the same way as we all have physical health and our mental health changes over time in the same way as our physical health does.
 Creating a positive working environment and being able to support team members struggling with mental health issues are key aspects of a good workplace.

-Safety, health, environment and wellbeing code of practice published by the Environment Agency.
+Safety, Health, Environment and Wellbeing Code of Practice (SHEW CoP) published by the Environment Agency.
+Version 3.
+May 2018.